 - 14 pairs of socks

-- 1 pair of nicer shoes (for Shabbat and nights out)
+- 1 pair of shoes for Shabbat

 - 1 towel

-- All medications (including copies of prescriptions)
+- All medications (including copies of any prescriptions)

-- Mini flashlight or penlight
+- Mini flashlight

 - Plastic bags for wet or dirty clothes